Console

 - Create service accounts for Warpgate registration

-- Monitor traffic, authentication outcomes, and system status (coming soon)
+- Monitor traffic, authentication outcomes, and connector health

 Key workflows